meeech/Titanium-info.plist-module/documentation/index.md

 ## Description

 A module to allow reading of info.plist values at runtime.
+I built it to get access to the full version number for my app, so I could display it in-app.

 ## Accessing the plist-module Module